Everyday Security in an Online World

 Bogus phone calls

-Unfortunately, such scammers tend to be well rehearsed in making you think this is a special case; that on this particular occasion they really are who they claim to be.
-They are good at keeping you talking and gaining your trust, and they will make the situation sound urgent so you don’t have time to take a step back and start doubting their authority.
+Unfortunately, scammers can be well rehearsed in making you believe that their phone call to you is a special case: that on this particular occasion, they really are who they claim to be.
+They’re good at keeping you talking and gaining your trust, and will make the situation sound urgent so you don’t have time to take a step back and start doubting their authority.

-So, whenever you receive an unsolicited phone call about an apparent problem with one of your devices or accounts, or where the caller asks for private information, you should assume it is fraudulent.
-In the unlikely event you hang up on a genuine caller, you’ll find out sooner or later by other means.
-Additionally, a genuine caller shouldn’t be offended if you are initially doubtful and challenge their authenticity, or take steps to prove who you’re dealing with and that what they say is true.
+In the unlikely event you hang up on a genuine caller, you’ll find out sooner or later via other means.
+Equally, a genuine caller shouldn’t be offended if you’re initially doubtful and challenge their authenticity, or take steps to verify that what they’re saying is true.

 Phishing

-Fraudulent attempts at getting you to divulge private information – like a password – via a message sent to your computer, tablet or smartphone are called phishing.
+Fraudulent attempts at getting you to divulge private information via messages sent to your computer, tablet or smartphone are called phishing.
 It’s a play on the word fishing, and pronounced the same.

 Phishing has traditionally been associated with email.
 The earliest users of the ARPANET, the precursor to the Internet, were military and academic institutions in the United States.
-The network comprised only these known and trusted organisations, so when email was invented in the 1970s it wasn’t made to be private or secure (other means existed for the military to communicate in secret).
-Yet the technology has survived largely unchanged into the twenty-first century — where simplicity, openness and the fact that it’s free remain email’s greatest strengths, but also leave it susceptible to abuse.
+The network comprised only these known and trusted organisations, so when email was invented in the 1970s it wasn’t made to be private or secure (the military had other means of communicating in secret).
+Yet the technology has survived largely unchanged into the twenty-first century; where simplicity, compatibility, and the fact that it’s free remain email’s greatest strengths — but also leave it susceptible to abuse.

-Beyond email, the growth in smartphone use has led to scammers conducting phishing via text message and platforms like WhatsApp.
-The principle is the same, and you should be aware of the possibility that official-looking communications you receive by almost any means might not be genuine.
+Beyond email, the growth in smartphone use has led to scammers also conducting phishing via text messages and services like WhatsApp.
+In fact, you should be aware of the possibility that official-looking communications you receive by almost any means might not be genuine.

-There are a few things you can check to help determine the authenticity of an email or other electronic message.
+There are a few things you can check to help determine the authenticity of an email, text or other electronic message.

 Check the spelling and grammar